 Your refrigerant must weigh in on target.
 If refrigerant is over or under weight, cooling capacity will be reduced and run time extended, resulting in excessive wear of critical components in your unit.
 Extended run time will cause bloating of your energy bills.

 4) Tighten up those electrical connections.

 The leading factor in residential air conditioning fires is a short circuit.
 A short occurs when an electrified wire touches ground.
 Over time, equipment vibration can cause loose connections or a break in the wire insulation.
 During a tune-up, your HVAC technician will check electrical connections and wires, as well as safety switches and relays to ensure proper functioning.

 5) Take a look at the AC indoor coil.

 The correct type and frequently changed air filter will protect the indoor coil from dust and debris.
 If not well maintained, it will become dirty and will need to be professionally cleaned.
 If a cleaning is necessary, it should rarely if ever have to be performed again when the correct air filter is used and regularly changed.

 See our Preventative Maintenance page for a more comprehensive list of tasks performed during our Spring preventative maintenance cleaning.
-If you have any questions regarding our services or to schedule a preventative maintenance appointment, call Comfort Climate Service at 251-610-2848.
-We provide quality service at competitive prices, serving Fairhope, Daphne, Spanish Fort, Foley and the surrounding areas in Alabama.
+If you have any questions regarding our services or to schedule a preventative maintenance appointment, call Comfort Climate Service at 205-712-7739.
+We provide quality service at competitive prices, serving Millport, Vernon, Sulligent, Fayette and surrounding areas in Lamar, Fayette, and Pickens counties in Alabama.